Saturday, October 3, 2009

 Who is Chessie Roberts

-Chessie Roberts, a gifted singer/songwriter who began studying a better way to be healthy when she was told by her doctor to become accustomed to being fat, crippled and on narcotics.
-She had become so infirm that her music and quality of life were suffering and a wheelchair was her constant companion.
+Chessie Roberts, is a gifted singer/songwriter, author and speaker.
+She began studying a better way to be healthy when she was told by her doctor to become accustomed to being fat, crippled and on narcotics.
+She had become so infirm that her music and quality of life were suffering, and a wheelchair was her constant companion.

 Each level of the program builds on the one before it and all together gives a framework for a truly balanced life.
 She has been studying, teaching and living this program for close to 20 years.

 She taught “Ethics in Worship” in small, selective classes for many years, writes both prose and music which she performs with her husband in the Archer’s Meadow band.
-She and her husband reside in the Tidewater area of Virginia and enjoy performing their music, sharing Evolution of Self, helping to lay the ground work for DubLi (a consumer driven shopping portal and fund raising platform) and spending time with their children and grand children.
+She and her husband reside in the Tidewater area of Virginia and enjoy performing their music, sharing Evolution of Self, and spending time with their children and grandchildren.

 Saturday, June 6, 2009